What to Wear to a Spartan Race

 In my experience, shoes are the one piece of equipment that really makes a difference.
 My first race was on a rainy, cold day in Temecula (later coined “Hellmecula” by the folks who raced it), and it was so muddy that people were going down the mountain trails on their butts.
 I was lucky enough to have an experienced racer as a friend, and he was kind enough to get me off on the right foot (ok - last pun, I promise).

 My friend suggested a pair of Asics Runnegades, which were less than $50 at the time.
 I was extremely glad to have listened to him.
 While those racers rubbed their rear ends raw mud-sliding down the hills, I was able to stay upright, aided by the shoes’ huge lugs.
-Sadly, the Runnegades are discontinued; but with a little digging, I’m sure you can find a shoe that will work well without breaking the bank.
+Sadly, the Runnegades are discontinued; but OCR gear is quickly evolving.
+There are hundreds of freshly engineered shoes that will work well without breaking the bank.
 So many OCR-specific shoes are available now that it’s only a matter of time before today’s $120 models go on sale to make room for the newest version.
 It’s hard to pony up another fifty dollars after spending a hundred plus on a race entry; but if there’s one place it’s important to invest for race day, it’s your feet.
 It is the only piece of equipment you’ll feel with every step.

 The second most important element in an OCR shoe is the lugs.
 When you’re trudging through the muck, having nice long lugs can be a real benefit.
 Some racers find that long lugs make obstacles like the slip wall more difficult, but I’ve always found that having control on the trails outweighs any single obstacle.
 You will be doing a lot more running than anything else.